9 Jasmine Tea Benefits for Your Health

 Origins of Jasmine Tea

 Jasmine tea made its Western debut in the late 1800s, delighting senses with a sweet, perfumed aroma and blossoms that boasted numerous health benefits.
 While jasmine has largely been associated with China, its origin stems from the Middle East region, specifically Persia.
 Believed to be native to Iran, Pakistan, Afghanistan and regions in the Himalayas, jasmine tea is grown worldwide.
+Today, jasmine tea is largely produced in Asia with India and Chine being the main cultivators.

 What Is Jasmine Tea?

 Most jasmine teas are classified as flavored or scented teas since flowers are used to enhance a true tea.
 Jasmine is typically infused into a green tea, although there are some jasmine teas available that are infused into white tea or black tea.
+The scenting process involves drying tea leaves with fresh jasmine flowers.
+The flowers are replaced every 24 hours and the process can take several days depending on the desired blend.
+The blossoms can be used to make green jasmine tea or to scent other true teas such as oolong tea and black tea.

 Health Benefits of Jasmine Tea